 Step 4: Bake the Enchiladas

-To Top with Salsa and Cheese: Pour the remaining salsa over the assembled enchiladas and spread it as evenly as possible.
-Top with the rest of the shredded cheddar and pepper jack cheese.
+To Well with Salsa and Cheese: Pour the rest of the salsa on top of the assembled enchiladas, and spread it out as evenly as you can.
+Top with remaining shredded cheddar and pepper jack cheese.

-Bake: Transfer the baking dish to the preheated oven and bake for 20-25 minutes, or until the cheese is melted, bubbly, and the enchiladas are hot all the way through.
+Bake: Transfer the baking dish to the preheated oven and bake for 20 to 25 minutes, or until the cheese is melted and bubbly and the enchiladas have heated through.

 Step 5: Serve

-Garnish & Serve: Take the dish out of the oven and top with the remaining sliced green onions.
-Allow to cool a bit before serving.
-Top with more sour cream, salsa, or toppings of your choice.
-Dig in—this dish is creamy, cheesy, and packed with flavor.
+Garnish & Serve: Take the dish out of the oven and cam It with the remaining sliced green onions.
+Cool slightly before serving.
+Top with more sour cream, salsa or toppings of choice.
+Dig in — this dish is creamy, cheesy and full of flavor.

 Serving Suggestions: